-Global Fraud Protection is a website that covers a lot of interesting topics across various hot sectors in the market.
-They expose a lot of forex brokers and they have in-depth reports about recovery agencies as well.
-Their business model is a mix of affiliate marketing along with running display ads.
-During our time on their website, we found out a lot of things about them that displays the kind of skills they have.
+Global Fraud Protection is a website that covers many interesting topics across various hot sectors in the market.
+They expose a lot of forex brokers, and they have in-depth reports about recovery agencies as well.
+Their business model is a mix of affiliate marketing and display ads.
+During our time on their website, we found many things about them that display the kind of skills they have.

-Unfortunately, they do display high levels of conflict of interest and that is one of the main reasons as to why you should be cautious if you ever land on their platform.
+Unfortunately, they do display high levels of conflict of interest, and that is one of the main reasons why you should be cautious if you ever land on their platform.
 We are not saying or suggesting that they are outright dangerous, but some of the things they are involved with are questionable and borderline unethical.
-Number of scams on the internet is rising almost exponentially and sadly, the scammers have invaded the recovery sector as well.
+The number of scams on the internet is rising almost exponentially, and sadly, the scammers have invaded the recovery sector as well.

 Global Fraud Protection Website Details

 If you are going to rely on data from any website, then it is always better to see the website statistics and details for obvious reasons.
 The Global Fraud Protection official website does not showcase any red flags from a technical standpoint.
 Due to their domain era, the trust score they have secured is low.

 Nonetheless, it does not necessarily mean that there is anything wrong with their website.
 Their targeting data and other metrics are unavailable as there isn’t enough data to pinpoint their traffic.
 However, using Alexa.com, we did find some details about them.
 Note that their domain registration data is hidden for privacy concerns, and as far as transparency goes, they are not the best one out there.
 (Source – Whois.com and Alexa.com)

 - Expiry – 25/06/2021